Maroua-El-Imame/pands-project/README.md

 -Explore a variety of visualization tools, the main focus was on univariate, bivariate, and multivariate plots.
 This added an all-around perspective to data analysis.

  ### <font color=#5D3FD>**4.Data visualization**</font>

-See generated files in the current repository
+See generated files in the current repository or cells output in the corresponding notebook

 ---

-**Txt file of each variable summary  from Iris data set**:
+**Txt file of each variable summary  from Iris data set**

 summary of sepal length in cm
 summary of sepal width in cm
 summary of petal length in cm
 summary of petal width in cm

-**Histogram of each variable from Iris dataset**:
+**Histogram of each variable from Iris dataset**

 Histogram of sepal length
 Histogram of sepal width in cm
 Histogram of petal length in cm
 Histogram of petal width in cm

-See cells outputs in the corresponding notebook

----

-**Scatter plots**:
+**Scatter plots**

 a figure of 6 plots where each scatter plot matches a pair of Iris dataset variables.